housecurve/housecurve.github.io/docs/manual/measure_screen.md

 ## Save Measurement
 Tap <img src="/assets/img/save.png" alt="Save" class="app-icon"> to save a measurement.
 This button is disabled when there are no measurements on the plot.

-The [Display Mode](plot_setup.md#display-mode) controls what is saved.
+The [Plot Mode](plot_setup.md#plot-mode) controls what is saved.
 In Average mode, the average measurement is saved.
 In History mode, the most recent measurement is saved.
 If a measurement with the same name exists, it can be overwritten.

 ## Reset
 Tap <img src="/assets/img/reset.png" alt="Reset" class="app-icon"> to discard all measurements.